nandosman/DocuSignExercise/README.md

 # DocuSign Exercise
 This is my solution for the exercise given to me by DocuSign.
+It is a WPF solution, .NET Framework 4.5.2, Visual Studio 2015.
+C# for the Back End, and XAML for the Front End.
+Unit tests were made on a different project within the same solution.

 Exercise